Karma-707/workshopEight_carDealershipJDBC/README.md

 - Displays taxes, fees, financing, and monthly payments.

 ### 🔍 Inventory Search & Filter
+- Add, update, or mark vehicles as sold
 - Search vehicles by:
   - 💰 Price range
   - 🏷️ Make and Model